Are you looking for what to do in Shanghai? You have come to the right place.

 If you want to visit the highest floors, you need to buy your tickets from the ground floor external ticketing office before going in.
 To skip the queue (they are quite long even during the week and in the middle of the day) buy your ticket in advance on Klook.

-Entrance is through the basement where there is an exhibition about the tower and other tall buildings around the world, like the Lotte World Tower in Seoul.
+Entrance is through the basement where there is an exhibition about the tower and other tall buildings around the world, like the Lotte World Tower which also has one of the highest hotels in Seoul.
 Through a multimedia showcase you can learn more about how the building was designed and about its ecological impact.

 For example, the glass used on the windows saves energy by improving cooling and heating, and the rooftop is crowned by wind turbines that help produce almost half of the energy the tower consumes.

 This part of the tower reminded me of the Panamericana Tower in Buenos Aires, with lots of engineering panels and well lit models of the tallest buildings that help put it all into perspective.

 But what is all the fuss about at the Shanghai Tower and way is this one of the best places to visit in Shanghai?